egoddard/geospatial_colloquium/geospatial_colloquium.md

 # Geographic Information Systems
 --

-##GIS -  A system for managing and analyzing data that has a spatial component
+##GIS -  A system for managing, analyzing, and visualizing data that has a spatial component
 ---

-class: center, middle, inverse
+class: center, middle
-# Which sounds a lot like...
+##The spatial component can be used to create visualizations that pretty much anyone understands:
 --

-## a database.
---

-### with functions that allow you to query based on location and spatial relationships.
+#Maps.
 ---

 class: center, middle, but

 #BUT